 - You are practicing at a legitimately established shooting range where the discharge of a firearm is not prohibited by law;

-- You are engaging in an organized competition involving the use of a firearm or participating in or practicing for a performance by an organized group which is tax exempt under section 501(c)(3) of the U.S. Internal Revenue Code;
+- You are engaging in an organized competition involving the use of a firearm or participating in or practicing for a performance by an organized group that is tax-exempt under section 501(c)(3) of the U.S. Internal Revenue Code;

 - You are hunting or trapping pursuant to a valid license;